mvdw1/keysequencer/README.md

 The mechanic design is a stack of 3 PCBs with 3d printed spacers in between.
 Two options (and/or combi of these 2 options) can be done:
 - Use the dedicated designs for bottom, top, and middle.
 You'll need to order 3 different PCBs for this however
 - Using only the middle ('functional') PCB for bottom, top, and middle.
 This saves ordering 3 types of PCB, but leaves you with some holes in the bottom and top PCB.
+The spacers for in between the PCB's can be 3d printed.
+Connecting everything together can be done using standard m3 screws.
+Thanks to my Dad for designing (and 3d printing) the spacers.
+If you donot have a 3d printer, you can also use standard spacers (e.g. 4x3mm spacer or longer for the bottom and 4x 7mm or longer for the top)
 # License
 This is licensed as open source HW / SW (GPLv3 for SW).
 Feel free to use it.
 # TODO